elixir-europe/elixir-smp-lesson/docs/chapters/ch0_introduction.md

     2. Coding experience is useful, but not necessary

 3. Goals
-    1. Understand which parts of the SMP are critical for each Software Development Stage
+    1. Understand which parts of the SMP are critical at various points of the Software Development process.
     2. Understand the implications of the different choices provided in the SMP.
     3. Be able to fill in the required information across all sections of the SMP in the ELIXIR Software Management Wizard (SMW)